-NOTE: There is an issue with displaying large document images at this time.
-We are working on a resolution.
-If you have a document not display, please call 402-471-3557 or email firstname.lastname@example.org with information about the document.
+NOTE: Occasionally, documents are too large to open through the website.
+If a document does not display please call 402-471-3557 or email firstname.lastname@example.org with information about the document.

 Surface Water Data